ccornfield/kals_stitches/README.md

 # Gamedream - A portfolio project.

 Welcome to my code institute website readme.
-This is for my milestone 3 project.
-For this, I have decided to create a game wishlisting service to allow for storing games and then wishlisting them; complete with their prices, name and description.
-I have done this because the goal for this project was to create a python website which was able to utilize either a relational database or a non-relational database in order to provide CRUD functionality to a user through relating at least 2 tables in said database.
+This is for my milestone 4 project.
+For this I have decided to create a website for my mothers textile business revolving around the sale of her textile art and cards alongside various kits used to create them.
+I have done this by creating a django framework powered by a sqlite database and the web application stripe designed to provide secure payments.
+This was done because the project goal was to create an effective ecommerce website.

 !["The first thing users see when loading the site"](read_me/home_page.png)